OCA/edi/account_invoice_ubl/README.rst

 There is also an option to select a default tax, which will be added as a zero-sum tax subtotal in case an invoice has no taxes specified.
 This is useful to satisfy PEPPOL rule BR-CO-18 for Dutch non-profits that are exempted from tax.

+Finally, there is an option to select a default unit of measure, of which the UNECE code will be used in case an invoice line has no unit or product unit.
+A typical default unit could be the Odoo 'unit', configured with a UNECE code of UN, XUN or C62.

 Usage
 =====